GENERATION MANAGEMENT, LEADERSHIP, SAFETY AND WELL-BEING

 Role: Researcher and consultant｜Client: public transportation company in Switzerland｜Year: 2010-2012

 Project context: Manufacturing organizations in Switzerland are faced with the challenges of an ageing workforce, knowledge transfer, and leading multi-generation teams.
 Under this broader research question, we collaborated with one of Switzerland's main public transportation companies to assess their readiness now, and made projections 5 and 10 years into the future.

-Team: We were a core research team of 2, and collaborated closely with different senior stakeholders in the client company (e.g., head of HR, head of occupational safety).
+Team: We were a core research team of 2, and collaborated closely with different senior stakeholders in the client company (head of HR, head of occupational safety and more).

 My role was to research the current status quo, develop two different surveys for employees and leaders, design and conduct expert interviews, conduct field research, analyze all data, co-write reports, co-design and co-lead insights and strategy workshops with different stakeholder groups.

 We created two versions of the insights reports and ideation workshops: one for the railworks employees and middle management and one for top management, in which the inputs from the employee workshops were integrated and developed further.

 Based on our work, the following happened*:

 - change in perception of younger employees and managers that older employees are more often sick

 - change in recruitment strategy to create a more age-diverse employee base